-- Organized and mailed April CREP Coordinator Invoices with each partici Posted & deposited checks for Registration fees sent to AISWCD office - Inventoried all IL Envirothon stored items; labeled all tubs, bags, and boxes. - ment (contract) with IEPA completed after January voucher totals; Volunteered for Wednesday to help set up event; delivered stored items to camp - Confirmed for Rich the competing Districts in good standing
+- Organized and mailed April CREP Coordinator Invoices with each partici Posted & deposited checks for Registration fees sent to AISWCD office - Inventoried all IL Envirothon stored items; labeled all tubs, bags, and boxes. - to camp - Confirmed for Rich the competing Districts in good standing

-- Compiled meal and session information for registration forms; completed forms and posted on website; sent links to Districts - Met with Northfield Inn staff to determine meal selections; reserve rooms for Farm Family MC, Farm Families, Parliamentarian, and honored guests; determined meeting room selections for meals and sessions; worked on areas for Partners and others; determined registration area and item needs along with A/V needs. - · Compiled all award registration forms, e-mailed to Districts and posted to website; worked up databases to compile registrations submitted.
+- Compiled meal and session information for registration forms; completed forms and posted on website; sent links to Districts - Met with Northfield Inn staff to determine meal selections; reserve rooms for Farm Family MC, Farm Families, Parliamentarian, and honored quests; determined meeting room selections for meals and sessions; worked on areas for Partners and others; determined registration area and item needs along with A/V needs. - Compiled all award registration forms, e-mailed to Districts and posted to website; worked up databases to compile registrations submitted.